-The bachelor of nursing (collaborative) program is designed to prepare entry-level nurses for careers in a variety of health care settings, as direct caregivers, educators, counselors, advocates, facilitators, coordinators of care, researchers, leaders and members of the nursing profession.
+The bachelor of science in nursing (collaborative) program is designed to prepare entry-level nurses for careers in a variety of health care settings, as direct caregivers, educators, counselors, advocates, facilitators, coordinators of care, researchers, leaders and members of the nursing profession.

 Why study nursing at Memorial?

-Our BN program is delivered at Memorial University's Faculty of Nursing (MUNFON) and the Centre for Nursing Studies (CNS) in St. John's; and Western Regional School of Nursing (WRSON) in Corner Brook.
-This program is accredited by the Canadian Association of Schools of Nursing (CASN) and consistently receives the highest level of accreditation that can be earned by a school of nursing in Canada.
+The program is accredited by the Canadian Association of Schools of Nursing (CASN) and consistently receives the highest level of accreditation that can be earned by a school of nursing in Canada.

 We work together to offer the same curricula, combining innovative teaching and learning strategies with hands-on clinical experiences.
 By the time they graduate, students will have over 1,600 hours of experience caring for patients in the clinical setting, which is among the highest number of clinical hours of any program in the country.
 Learn more about why you should study nursing with us!